 \subsection{Use Case 3: Deciding Whether to Intervene}

-No ML model makes perfect predictions, particularly when predicting rare events.
-For example, consider an ML model that predicts children and homes at risk of lead hazards for allocating limited inspection and remediation resources.
-If only 5\% of households have lead hazards, a model that identifies these hazards with a 30\% success rate would provide significant improvement over a strategy of performing random inspections, but would still be wrong 70\% of the time.
-In the ideal case, the action-taker in the loop would be able to determine when to agree with and act on the model’s recommendation, and when to override it, and end up with a improved list of $ k $ entities.
-This is closely related to the notion of trust that we discussed in the above use-case, but at the level of individual predictions and with the end-user being the action-taker as opposed to a high level regulator.
+No ML model makes perfect predictions, especially when predicting rare real-world events.
+For example, consider an ML model that predicts children and homes at risk of future lead hazards for allocating limited inspection and remediation resources.
+If only 5\% of households have lead hazards, a model that identifies these hazards with a 30\% success rate (precision) would provide a significant improvement over a strategy of performing random inspections, but would still be incorrect 70\% of the time.
+In the ideal case, the action-taker in the loop (the lead inspection team) would use their expertise to determine when to follow and act on the model’s recommendation and when to override it, resulting in an improved list of $ k $ entities.
+This use-case is closely related to the notion of trust we discussed in the above use-case, but at the level of individual predictions and with the end-user being the action-taker.